SpiralDevelopment/Awesome-Crypto-Trading/README.md

  * [TokenTax](https://tokentax.co/) - Token Tax is a tax-focused software which calculates your crypto taxes in addition to your full income.

 # Trading Tools
 ## Events and News Aggregators
- * [Coinmarketcal](https://coinmarketcal.com/en/) - Events aggregator tool that shows you upcoming events on different projects.
- * [Coindar](https://coindar.org/) - Another service similar to CoinMarketCal with ability to view major events happening soon at a glance.
+ * [Coindar](https://coindar.org/) - Events calendar with ability to view major events happening soon at a glance.
+ * [Coindesk](https://www.coindesk.com/) - News site specializing in cryptocurrencies and digital assets.
+ * [Coinmarketcal](https://coinmarketcal.com/en/) - Events calendar that shows you upcoming events on different projects.
+ * [Cointelegraph](https://cointelegraph.com/) - News site covering news on blockchain technology, crypto assets, and fintech.
  * [Cryptopanic](https://cryptopanic.com/) - News aggregator.
  * [Cryptocontrol News HeatMap](https://cryptocontrol.io/en/heatmap) - News heatmap lets you view headlines in a different way - the bigger the title, the more important the article.
  * [Faws](https://faws.com/) - Another News aggregator.